luoxindi/KnowER/README.md

 ### Installation 🔧

 We suggest you create a new conda environment firstly.
-We provide two installation instructions for tensorflow-gpu (tested on 1.2.1) and pytorch (tested on 1.10.2).
-Note that there is a difference between the Ray 1.10.0 and Ray 1.12.0 in batch generation module.
+We provide two installation instructions for tensorflow-gpu (tested on 2.3.0) and pytorch (tested on 1.10.2).
+Note that there is a difference between the Ray 1.10.0 and Ray 1.12.0 in batch generation.
 The Ray 1.12.0 is used as an example.

 ```bash
 # command for Tensorflow